In my previous post (Autopilot FAQs), I tried to clarify the general misconceptions and give a clear overview of Windows Autopilot.

 </HardwareReport>

-All this information is used to register the Device to the Windows Autopilot service (also known as Device Directory Service – DDS – internally).
+All this information is used to register the Device with the Windows Autopilot service (also known internally as Device Directory Service—DDS).

 NOTE: This is the exact info collected during the normal provisioning process.
 Replacing the system board changes the hardware hash for that particular Device.
-A device, post motherboard replacement, is subjected to new enrollment even if device records are present in Azure AD and Intune.
-The reason being WPJ (Work Place Join) re-evaluation as performed by Azure DRS fails for the fact that the device info stored in the Azure AD device object does not match with the present Device.
+Post motherboard replacement, a device is subjected to new enrollment even if device records are present in Azure AD and Intune.
+The reason is that the WPJ (Work Place Join) re-evaluation, as performed by Azure DRS, fails because the device info stored in the Azure AD device object does not match with the present Device.

 Get-WindowsAutopilotInfo Script